 A malicious UE can use an ID that no longer belongs to it to initiate IMS calls in the IMS network (e.g., the user use the ID allocated by a particular company even after leaving it).

-The ID's transfer between IMS networks may be manipulated by intermediary network entities.
-Consequently, the callee may receive a wrong ID.
+The ID's transfer between IMS networks is potentially manipulated by intermediary network entities.
+Consequently, the callee potentially receives a wrong ID.

 5.1.3 Potential security requirements